deathworlders/online/content/books/deathworlders/chapter-33-metadyskolia.md

 Sergeant Burgess dutifully attended today for his routine annual assessment.

-I have never quite got to the bottom of his reluctance in this matter, because he opens up readily and engagingly when actually in the session---indeed, he can scarcely be induced to pause long enough to be asked a question---and he has shown repeatedly that he is an insightful and highly intelligent man.
+I have never quite got to the bottom of his reluctance in this matter, because he opens up readily and engagingly when actually in the session___indeed, he can scarcely be induced to pause long enough to be asked a question___and he has shown repeatedly that he is an insightful and highly intelligent man.

 Reading between the lines, however, I suspect that he second-guesses his career decisions more than the other members of his team.
 He readily admits that he joined the SOR in support of Sergeant Arés, and may not have done so if not for his friend’s example.
 He also expresses self-doubt about his physical capability; in his words, “[he] wonders if maybe Firth would be a better Protector, and [himself] a better Aggressor.”